transfem-org/TransFish/README.md

 > Apache has some known problems with Calckey.
 Only use it if you have to.

 - Run `sudo cp ./calckey.apache.conf /etc/apache2/sites-available/ && cd /etc/apache2/sites-available/`
-- Edit `calckey.apache.conf` to reflect your instance properly
+- Edit `calckey.apache.conf` to reflect your server properly
 - Run `sudo a2ensite calckey.apache` to enable the site
 - Run `sudo service apache2 restart` to reload apache2 configuration
 ## 🚀 Build and launch!